Rehabilitative care in collaboration with scientific technology, at your service.

 This therapy aims at promoting health and wellbeing through regular conduction of occupational activities.
 The patient is given simple tasks to perform, to gradually regain their ability to function independently.
 Occupational therapy entails:

-- individualised assessment of the current situation
+- Customised assessment of the current situation

-- intervention to ensure that the patients achieve the goals identified by the therapist
+- Intervention to ensure that the patients achieve the goals identified by the therapist

-- regular evaluation to keep track of the progress made by the patient
+- Regular evaluation to keep track of the progress made by the patient

-Speech and Swallow Therapy:
+Speech and Swallow Therapy